Vincent-Toups/reval/README.md

 The BACPAC Minimum Data Set Validator provides a comprehensive set of checks for the minimum data set of the BACPAC clinical trial.
 It checks for data completeness, correct data types, compliance with specified formats, and more.

+## Usage

+To validate a dataset, use the function reval::validate_dataset.
+This function takes two arguments:

+1. The filename of the dataset (in .csv or .xpt format)
+2. A combined specification

+The package includes a built-in specification called min_data_set_spec, but you can generate your own by calling the reval::load_and_combine_specs function on a directory containing spreadsheets.
+These spreadsheets can contain any combination of minimum dataset specifications in either .ods or .xlsx format.

+You may want to install this package on a BACPAC virtual machine.
+The best way to do that is to build the package locally and upload the tar or zip file and then use devtools::install_local()

 ## Support